What places can I sell my used furniture?

 (Sell-it-yourself)

-These are the new spate of selling platforms based primarily on your phone – places you can sell used furniture.
-They allow you to upload your stuff to their platform to be put in front of an online audience.
-The listing and uploading process is quite straightforward & usually hassle free, and you can often see immediate interest from the local community around you.
+Sell on your phone, tablet or desktop.
+Facebook allows you to upload your stuff to their platform for their huge online audience.
+The listing and uploading process is quite straightforward, hassle free, and you can often see immediate interest from the local community around you.

 Easy, if you’ve sold things online before and are conformable doing so.
-Can become very tedious & time consuming responding to multiple messages and agreeing on a sale with interests.
+Can become very tedious & time consuming responding to multiple messages.
 The process also lacks professionalism with no set order to how a transaction is completed.

 1). eBay